Boreal

 Bill Taggart actually made the most compelling argument.
 Holding a CAMS installation CD in one hand, he waved it in front of the bemused assistant, telling him, “You have here an easy-to-use, elegant, inexpensive solution tailored to First Nations peoples’ needs; what more could you want?”
 An ugly request put an end to any substantial discussion about an “easy-to-use, elegant, inexpensive solution” to a pressing problem.

 Another argument was that CAMS, especially in northern communities, could be the difference between life and death.
-The aide's response was to ask us to produce for the Minister a cost benefit analysis, which at this point should not have been necessary.
-In that analysis—I kid you not—he wanted us to include an estimate on how much the life of an aboriginal was worth.
+The aide's response was to ask us to produce a cost benefit analysis for the Minister, which at this point should not have been necessary.
+In that analysis—I kid you not—he wanted us to include an estimate on how much the life of an "aboriginal" was worth.

 Michael Cowpland, when he heard about this preposterous demand, correctly concluded that they were wasting our time and wanted nothing more to do with INAC.
 Unbeknownst to any of us at the time, Indian and Northern Affairs Canada had probably already signed a $20,000,000+ contract with Accenture, the large American software integrator, to build Internet-based CAMS with ORACLE as the DBMS.
 Their wanting ownership of the community-based CAMS, instead of letting a First Nations organisation proceed with its implementation across Canada was to kill it in favour of Accenture.